 One of the best parts about choosing a PPO dental plan for your employees is giving them the freedom to choose any licensed provider for their next visit.
-And, with Delta Dental, you’re offering secondary access with our Delta Dental Premier® network.
+And, with Delta Dental, you’re offering additional access with our Delta Dental Premier® network.
 With so many choices, it’s important to weigh the options.

 Network utilization is a key aspect of your dental plan — because in-network visits could save you money or help stabilize your group’s plan costs over time.
 Some things to consider: